girl and boy shorter

 Benefits

 The general rule on benefits is that if you are under 18 you cannot make a claim for any benefits.
-Your parents / carers will still get child benefit or other benefits they already receive as long as you are under 19 and in full time education.
+Your parent/carers will still get child benefit or other benefits they already receive as long as you are under 19 and in full time education.

 If you are not in suitable education, their child benefit may be stopped.

-If you are living away from your parents out of necessity, or have a family to support, you may be able to make a claim.
+If you are living away from your parent/carers out of necessity, or have a family to support, you may be able to make a claim.

 For more information contact your local Jobcentre Plus office.